 Your Mac is like a car.
 When it is packed with a heavy load, it takes more effort to run and drive.
 The same is also true with your computer.
 Hence, it is a good idea to optimize regularly to put less strain and battery power.

 To do this, turning to CleanMyMac X can be a good idea.
-Just launch the Maintenance Scripts and allow them to automatically do the system optimization.
-This will impact your computer performance which will, in turn, improve the battery health of your MacBook.
+Just launch the Maintenance Scripts and allow them to do the system optimization automatically.
+This will impact your computer performance that will, in turn, improve the battery health of your MacBook.

 Throughout the years, Apple has been able to improve its MacBook’s battery life by using two strategies; developing better batteries and making battery use more efficient.
 But even with all these improvements, how long your battery lasts still depends on how you use them, whether it’s a Macbook Pro or MacBook Air.